-Estimation is required to determine the expected amount On will be entitled to receive in connection with contracts containing a right of return.
+Estimation is required to determine the expected amount On will be entitled to receive in connection with anticipated sales returns.
 Estimates of sales returns are based on (1) accumulated historical experience within the respective geographical markets, and (2) specific identification of estimated sales returns not yet finalized with customers.

 Actual returns in any future period are inherently uncertain and thus may differ from estimates recorded.
-If actual or expected future returns were significantly greater or lower than the refund liability established, a reduction or increase to net revenues would be recorded in the period in which such determination was made.
+If actual or expected future returns were significantly greater or lower than the refund liability established, a reduction or increase to net sales would be recorded in the period in which such determination was made.